paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 **(e) Statements to be furnished to persons with respect to whom information is required to be furnished** Every person required to make a return under subsection (a) or (b) shall furnish to each person whose name is required to be set forth in such return a written statement showing—

-(1) the name, address, and phone number of the information contact of the person required to make such return, and
+(1) the name, address, and phone number of the information contact of the person required to make such return,

-(2) in the case of subsection (a), the aggregate amount of payments to the person required to be shown on such return.
+(2) in the case of subsection (a), the aggregate amount of payments to the person required to be shown on such return, and

+(3) in the case of subsection (a), the portion of payments that have been reasonably designated as cash tips and the occupation described in section 224(d)(1) of the person receiving such tips.
 The written statement required under the preceding sentence shall be furnished to the person on or before January 31 of the year following the calendar year for which the return under subsection (a) was made.

 **(f) Recipient to furnish name, address, and identification number; inclusion on return**